The more tranquil a man becomes, the greater is his success, his influence, his power for good. – James Allen

 Slowing down also means finding time for periods of relaxation.
 It means taking regular thought-breaks.
 Thought-breaks are times throughout the day when you take several minutes to separate yourself from your tasks and activities to just sit down and think about your decisions and actions.
 These moments of self-reflection could very well provide you with some interesting insights that will help you work much more productively moving forward.

 Consistently Build Your Support Network

 During moments of great emotional upheaval, it’s important to have people whom you can talk to and reach out to.
 These people are part of your support network.
-They are there to assist you during difficult moments of your life, and you are also there to assist them through their emotional and physical struggles.
+They are there to assist you during difficult moments of your life, and you are also there to assist them in their emotional and physical struggles.

 Take some time now to consider the kind of people that could add value to your life.
-Also consider the people you could readily assist and support.
+Also, consider the people you could readily assist and support.
 Jot down the names of all these individuals and commit yourself to regularly staying in touch with them.
 You could even create an emotional Mastermind group.
-This is where you invite like-minded individuals to a get-together once a week or month where you discuss problems, concerns and other emotional struggles.
+This is where you invite like-minded individuals to a get-together once a week or month where you discuss problems, concerns, and other emotional struggles.